 FISHTEK’S PROPOSED SOLUTION

 SharkGuard is the product our team are MOST EXCITED about.
 The Fishtek team realised that the central issue with mitigating shark bycatch, is that sharks behave in a very similar way to the target tuna and bill fish species; they both feed on similar prey and generally occupy the same marine zones.
-However, there is one striking difference, sharks have an acute sensitivity to electrical fields, possessing Ampullae of Lorenzi and will exhibit a very active avoidance response to electrical currents of 10V/m (Megan and Lowe, 2006).
+However, there is one striking difference, sharks have an acute sensitivity to electrical fields, possessing Ampullae of Lorenzi and will exhibit a very active avoidance response to electrical currents of 10V/m (Marcotte & Lowe, 2008).
 This was the key to developing a shark bycatch mitigation device.

 Fishtek engineers set about designing and prototyping the SharkGuard, a device that delivered the appropriate field strength to the baited hook, was very small, powered by a single AA battery and capable of mass production, offering a robust and operationally affordable device costing only a few cents per hook set.